arturryzhikh/SkyengApiDemo/README.md

 # SkyengApiDemo

-SkyengApiDemo is an app that allows people to search words and phrases and get their meanings in english and russian.
+SkyengApiDemo is an app that allows people to search words and phrases and get their meanings to translate